 March 6, 2008 Mayor Nickels says a potential group headed by Steve Ballmer has agreed to put $150M into Key Arena and the City will put in $75M if the state legislature will agree to another $75M in public investment.
 Nickels proposes that they can present this $300M offer to the NBA BOG as an alternative offer before a relocation vote.
 The legislature, headed by Frank Chopp, declines.

-April 8, 2008 Nickels says they will be unable to present the $300M offer to the BOG as the state will put up the public money requirement of the proposal.
+April 8, 2008 Nickels says they will be unable to present the $300M offer to the BOG as the state will not put up the public money requirement of the proposal.